 - Flowering perennial

 - Bloom time from late-Summer through mid-Fall

-- Average soil, but moist is also fine
+- Average soil, but moist is fine as long as it drains

 - Full sun to partial shade